Karish-15/ProtectNote/README.md

 ## Database Schema

 Notes
-      	├── uniqueID (automatically generated UUID to be used as secondary key, unique) ├── content (Text field for contents in the note) ├── language (Text field which can be used for syntax highlighting on the frontend) ├── author (Foreign key to a Django User model) ├── public (Boolean field for whether note is public or not) ├── protected (Boolean field to protect the note with password) ├── password (Automatically generated password for protected notes.
+ - `uniqueID` (automatically generated UUID to be used as secondary key, unique)
+ - `content` (Text field for contents in the note)
+ - `language` (Text field which can be used for syntax highlighting on the frontend)
+ - `author` (Foreign key to a Django User model)
+ - `public` (Boolean field for whether note is public or not)
+ -  `protected` (Boolean field to protect the note with password)
+ - `password` (Automatically generated password for protected notes.
 Shared among users)

 ## Syntax Highlighting Example: